-- I am faculty/staff at UC and have a concern about a UC student.
+- I am faculty/staff at SMU and have a concern about a SMU student.
 Can I come to Let’s Talk?

-- I'm currently seeing a counselor at CAPS, and I would like to talk to someone sooner than my next appointment.
+- I'm currently seeing a counselor at SHAC, and I would like to talk to someone sooner than my next appointment.
 Can I go to Let’s Talk?

-- I'm currently seeing a counselor at CAPS, and I'm not happy with how things are going.
+- I'm currently seeing a counselor at SHAC, and I'm not happy with how things are going.
 Can I go to Let’s Talk instead?